Q&A: Investigation into Yasser Arafat's death

 Independent Israeli and American experts who reviewed Arafat's records told the New York Times that it was highly unlikely that he was poisoned.
 They said he did not suffer the extensive kidney and liver damage they would expect from a poison, although he did have jaundice.

-It reported that scientists at the Institute of Radiation Physics (IRA) at the University of Lausanne in Switzerland had found "significant" traces of a highly radioactive and toxic material on personal effects given to his widow after his death, including his trademark keffiyeh.
+It said that scientists at the Institute of Radiation Physics (IRA), which is part of Switzerland's respected Vaudois University Hospital Centre, had found "significant" traces of a highly radioactive and toxic material on personal effects given to his widow after his death, including his trademark keffiyeh.

 Francois Bochud, the director of the institute, said its tests had found an "unexplained, elevated amount of unsupported polonium-210 in the belongings of Mr Arafat that contained stains of biological fluids".